featherweight-design/component-library/CONTRIBUTING.md

 - Checkout `master`
 - Pull down any changes
 - Run `npm publish` to release the new version of our component library
+- Another team member will be assigned to test your changes and once it passes QA, your PR will be moved to the **"Done"** column in the project board
 - 🔥 You did it! 🔥

 ## Attribution